igolaizola/daisyhtml/README.md

 # daisyhtml

-HTML code snippets from daisyui.com
+HTML code snippets from [daisyUI](https://daisyui.com)

-This repository contains a collection of HTML code snippets from daisyui.com components.
+This repository contains a collection of HTML code snippets from daisyUI components.

 The code snippets are located in the [html](html) directory.